Accommodation & Plan Search

 Okushiga Kogen(Zakogawa)

 Okushiga Kogen, located at the farthest northern end of the Shiga Kogen, is known for its picturesque surroundings.
-Zakogawa River originates from the Shiga Highlands' Iwasugayama and flows from the Shiga Highlands to Sakae Village's Akiyamago.
+Zakogawa River originates from the Shiga Kogen Highlands' Mt.
+Iwasuge and flows from the Shiga Kogen to Sakae Village's Akiyamago.
 During the autumn foliage season, the forest roads in Okushiga Kogen offer a stunning drive with breathtaking views.

 06

-Located along National Route 292, also known as the Shiga Kusatsu Kogen Route, Kanman Falls is easily accessible with just a 1-minute walk from the Kanman Falls Observation Deck parking lot.
+Located along National Route 292, also known as the Shiga Kusatsu Kogen Route, Kamman Waterfall is easily accessible with just a 1-minute walk from the observation deck parking lot.
 With a drop of 107 meters, it ranks as the 7th tallest waterfall in Japan.
-When capturing photographs of Kanman Falls, it is recommended to visit during the afternoon when the sunlight hits the falls, especially during the golden hours when the western sun casts its warm glow.
+When capturing photographs of Kanmandaki waterfall, it is recommended to visit during the afternoon when the sunlight hits, especially during the golden hours when the western sun casts its warm glow.

 07